stanbaek/ece387/docs/Labs/Lab9_SLAM.md

     ros2 run nav2_amcl amcl --ros-args -p use_sim_time:=true -p yaml_filename:=$HOME/map.yaml
     ```

+1.
+what does ros2 run tf2_ros tf2_echo map odom do?

+This command listens for the transform between the map frame and the odom frame and continuously prints the transformation (translation and rotation).
+It helps verify if the transform exists and provides real-time values.

+At time 132.100000000
+- Translation: [-0.227, -0.274, -0.088]
+- Rotation: in Quaternion [-0.000, -0.003, 0.001, 1.000]
+- Rotation: in RPY (radian) [-0.000, -0.006, 0.002]
+- Rotation: in RPY (degree) [-0.006, -0.328, 0.131]

+The map → odom transform was eventually found.
+The robot’s odometry (odom) is offset from map by:
+Position: (-0.227, -0.274, -0.088)
+Orientation (rotation as quaternion & RPY)
+This means map and odom are not identical and need a static transformation to be set correctly.

 1. Publish a Static Transform Between Frames:
     ```bash
     $ ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 map odom